KE1 KENYA TOURSEARCH TOUR

 |Start Date||End Date||Price||More Info|

-Optional Single Supplement: $680 (number of singles limited).
+Optional Single Supplement: $680 USD (number of singles limited).

 This tour may require a mandatory single supplement charge of $340, if twin-sharing accommodation is unavailable.

 A land of glacier-coated mountains, arid plains and thick rainforest, Kenya lays claim to a spectrum of diversity that few countries can rival.
 Indeed, Kenya's natural environment earns worldwide acclaim both for its exceptional beauty and its profusion of exotic wildlife and our nine-day adventure through this remarkable East African country showcases the reasons why.
 Via the 'White Highlands' -- so named due to the large numbers of Europeans who settled there -- we travel past the slopes of the continent's highest mountain (Mount Kenya) and on to Ol Pejeta Conservancy, where we have the chance to see buffalo, cheetah, leopard and lion and almost guaranteed close-up sightings of elephant, giraffe and gazelle.
 Maasai Mara National Reserve is among the country's, and indeed the world's, most famous safari areas and here we catch glimpses of yet more animals that can be seen elsewhere only in zoos.
 Our exploration of Kenya's stellar landscapes includes visiting the Great Rift Valley and Lake Nakuru.

 The safaris were beyond expectations.
 The visit to the Samburu village also was informative and real.
 I particularly enjoyed the karen museum as it was one of the prime reasons I chose this particular tour.